markjivko/octoms/README.md

 This project is inspired by [CodeIgniter](https://codeigniter.com)'s approach to a Model-View-Controller and routing.

+## In the wild

+There were(/are) multiple projects developed on top of OctoMS.

+Although no longer maintained, [Fervoare CMS](https://github.com/Stephino/fervoare) is an example of a fully-featured content management system built with OctoMS.

 **Warning!**

 Do not use this framework in a production environment; this is an unmaintained study/side-project from 2011.